udemyDevops/CI-CD-with-Jenkins/testJob.md

     eg: cat /proc/cpuinfo > cpuinfo.txt

-    After the gets completed the 'cpuinfo.txt' file will be added in the workspace
+    After the job gets completed the 'cpuinfo.txt' file will be added in the workspace